 In the same year, 2017, Jefferies Financial Group, previously known as Leucadia National Corp, acquired complete ownership of FXCM.

 FXCM now holds a license for operations in the United Kingdom, Australia, South Africa, France, and many other European countries.
 Presently FXCM has many sales offices in over five continents.
+It is also counted as one of the Best Forex Brokers in UK.

 CFDs are complex instruments and come with leverage, which means there’s a high risk of losses.
 When trading CFDs, more than 75% of retail accounts lose money.
 Readers are thus advised to note that the products and services offered at FXCM revolve around leverage trading, which always comes with equal chances of earning profits or losing money.
 Thus, having sound knowledge of trading CFD and the risks involved is imperative to buy and sell CFDs.
 In this FXCM review, we have provided complete information on FXCM for educational purposes and must not be treated as investment advice.